-On the other hand, rematerialisation is the process wherein an investor who has converted shares or securities in a digital or e-format now wants to convert those shares into a physical format.
+On the other hand, rematerialisation is the process whereby an investor who has converted shares or securities in a digital or e-format now wants to convert those shares into a physical format.
 The process is the reverse of dematerialisation.
-The main difference between dematerialisation and rematerialisation is that demat shares are paperless while remat shares involve physical holding of shares.
+The main difference between dematerialisation and rematerialisation is that Demat shares are paperless while remat shares involve physical holding of shares.

 In order to get electronically held shares and securities back into a physical format, the investor would need to fill a remat request form and also make a personal visit to the DP or depository participant.
 While dematerialised shares don’t have a specific number for identification, rematerialised shares have a distinctive number.

-Once shares have been rematerialised, all the transactions pertaining to shares will occur physically.
-There are no maintenance charges for physical certificates but the process is time-consuming and there is always the risk of fraud, damage or theft when you hold share certificates physically.
+Once shares have been rematerialized, all the transactions pertaining to shares will occur physically.
+There are no maintenance charges for physical certificates, but the process is time-consuming, and there is always the risk of fraud, damage or theft when you hold share certificates physically.
 The responsibility of maintaining physical shares lies with the company and not the depository participant or DP.

-Clearly, dematerialisation has many benefits for an investor.
+Clearly, dematerialization has many benefits for an investor.
 The simplified online process encourages more people to take up trading or investing as they can do so on the go.
 On the other hand, rematerialisation can be long-drawn and time-consuming.
-Investors who wish to avoid maintenance charges may take to rematerialisation.
+Investors who wish to avoid maintenance charges may take to rematerialization.

-An investor has the option of both dematerialised and rematerialised methods of holding shares but the number of demat accounts has been on the rise simply because they are easier to handle and an average investor has greater confidence to transact the demat way, which is paperless and seamless.
+An investor has the option of both dematerialized and rematerialized methods of holding shares, but the number of Demat accounts has been on the rise simply because they are easier to handle and an average investor has greater confidence to transact the Demat way, which is paperless and seamless.
 The remat way may require physical visits and safeguarding share certificates carefully.
+If you are a beginner who wishes to take up trading, it may be an easier way to open a trading account and begin your journey into the markets.
+Since online modes are easier to handle in the operation of many aspects of financial life, like even bank account transfers, rematerialization has limited benefits for investors, if any benefits at all.
+Besides this, reputed brokerages offer many advantages to those who trade and invest online. re physical visits and safeguarding share certificates carefully.
 If you are a beginner who wishes to take up trading, it may be an easier way to open trading account and begin your journey into the markets.